rao-anas-riaz/R-Feature-Binning-Rpart-SQL-Case-Statements/README.md

 ```
 ***

-## The Architecture: Core Functions and Logic
+## The Architecture Core Functions and Logic

 The pipeline's power stems from its modular design, where each script is a specialized engine for a specific task.